pajuna/ubuntu-custom-iso/README.md

 ## AIM

-To automatically install just enough Ubuntu LTS (JeOS) to my workstation so that I can then use Ansible + [pajuna](https://github.com/pajuna/Ubuntu-LTS) to build out a complete workstation.
+To automatically install just enough Ubuntu Server LTS (JeOS) to my workstation, with full disk encryption, so that I can then use Ansible + [pajuna](https://github.com/pajuna/Ubuntu-LTS) to build out a complete workstation.

 ## Repo Contents